victortizs/ps-functions/README.md

 4. Next to your module file, in the same container, create a module manifest (.psd1) to add helpful content about the module (author, company, description, version, etc.) and select specific functions that you want PowerShell to import.
 Do it with the same name as the module container and module file.
 5. Create a module repository to upload/publish module files and make them accessible for everyone who want to use them (via installing them).
 You can host your own repo locally or choose a web server such as [Powershell Gallery](https://www.powershellgallery.com/).

-I stopped on step 4 because I don't intend to publish any module on any server, but I might someday.
+Personally, I stopped on step four because I don't intend to publish any module on any server, but I might someday.

 ### Helpful resources:
 - https://adamtheautomator.com/powershell-modules/#Installing_Modules